ikomal/Tinder/readme.md

 -create Login API
 -valide the password and email using bcrypt.compare -send the resposnse login successful if valid else throw error

+Epiosode 10-
+-install cookie-parser
+-create a dummy cookie
+-creat a GET/profile api to check it gives back cookie or not -install jsonwebtoken
+-in LOGIN api,after validation of email and password create a jwt token and send it to suer in cookies -read cookies inside your PROFILE api and find logged in user -create userAuth middleware and add in profile and sendconncetion API -add expiry to jwt and cookie of 7 days